 When you look closer, notice that the cherry blossom has a small indent at the end of its petals.
 That’ll help you tell it apart from the similar-looking peach blossom.
 To get a good peek at ‘em, take a break at The Gorge White House.
 You’ll have loads of blossom viewing, plus, it’s a great place to shop or grab lunch.

-Make ready for a boisterous “Hello!” from the cheery peach blossoms.
+Another group of Hood River Fruit Loop blossoms you’ll no doubt see are those of the cheery peach tree.
 Although similar in appearance, these floral stunt-doubles differ from the cherry blossom with shorter, single-pointed petals and a more vivid pink color.

 Even though you’ll see a bevy of peach beauties this spring, U-Pick season for this fruit won’t start until late August.
 So, mark your calendar for a return visit!